Inducer (pump component)

 An inducer is the axial inlet portion of a centrifugal pump rotor, the function of which is to raise the inlet head by an amount sufficient to prevent significant cavitation in the following pump stage.
 It is used in applications in which the inlet pressure of a pump is close to the vapor pressure of the pumped liquid.
-Inducers are frequently included in design of turbopumps for liquid propellant rocket engines, although they are used in other applications which require high suction performance.
-It does not increase NPSHa but decreases NPSHr for Pump.
+Inducers are virtually always included in the turbopumps for liquid propellant rocket engines, although they are also used in other applications which require high suction performance.

 An inducer operating in an experimental water tunnel.
 The tip vortex cavitation phenomenon can be clearly identified.

+Design parameters

+Inducers are meant to increase the suction performance of a pump to the point that little to no cavitation occurs in its impeller.
+The key performance metrics of an inducer is its suction specific speed N_{ss} and its flow coefficient Φ (analogous to, but not the same as, the discharge coefficient in pipe flow).